BohdanBykov/gha-optimizer/README.md

 For development and troubleshooting, you can use these debugging options:

+### Debug Options

+For development and troubleshooting, you can use these debugging options:

-### Save AI Prompt to File
+#### Save AI Prompt to File
-When you want to see exactly what prompt is being sent to the AI without making an API call:
+When you want to see exactly what prompt is being sent to the AI:

 ```bash
 # Generate and save the AI prompt to a file